LinlyAC/City1M-dataset/README.md

 ## Dataset Applcation
 If you are interested in our dataset, please feel free to fill in the application form (PDF) and send it to email zhangq48@mail2.sysu.edu.cn, and we will reply to you as soon as possible.

+If our work is helpful to you, please kindly citation: